mSengera/zend-framework-3-u2f-module/README.md

 # Sengera U2F Module
 This is an integration of the FIDO U2F Standard as registration for the Zend Framework 3.
+I programmed it for my bachelor thesis "Integration und Beschreibung der U2F Authentifikation in das Zend Framework".

-Current version: **1.1.0**
+Current version: **1.2.0**

 ## Installation
 1. Download or clone repository